Macatuz/MRubyAuthModel/README.md

-# Ruby on Rails Tutorial sample application
+# Rails Book Tutorial Authentication Model Chapters 8-12

 This is the sample application for
 [*Ruby on Rails Tutorial: